 You do not need to be tech savvy to conduct a Video Visit.
 The technology has been designed so that anyone can use it.
 If you are having trouble, please ask for help!
 Many of our patients will ask family members to help them conduct the visit.
 Support staff is also available to assist you.
 If you need help with your MyUofMHealth mobile app, please call 734-615-0872 to speak with a patient portal representative.

 - Have you installed Zoom to your device?
 If not, follow these instructions.

-- Do you have the most up to date version of the MyUofMHealth mobile app?
-Check for updates in the iTunes or Google App store.
+- Do you have the most up-to-date version of the MyUofMHealth mobile app?
+Check for updates in the Apple App Store or Google Play Store.

 - Are there multiple apps running in the background slowing the connection?

 - Is your audio muted or, if you are using headphones, are they connected correctly?

 If you continue to have problems, or if you get disconnected during your Video Visit, your doctor or health care provider may call you.
 You can call the clinic phone number listed on your appointment and explain that you are trying to connect with your provider for a Video Visit.
 It may be necessary to reschedule for another time.